Things to do in Bansko in winter: On and off the slopes

 Where to stay in Bansko

-We stayed at Chalet Diana-Ross, in a quiet area on the edge of Bansko’s old town.
+We stayed at Chalet Diana-Ross, in a quiet area on the edge of Bansko old town.
 It’s 15 minutes’ walk to the gondola, but has a minibus shuttle.
 The chalet’s one of three in Bansko run by Snomads on environmentally and socially responsible principles.
 Everything’s recycled, they use eco-friendly products and serve organic local food and wine.

-Diana-Ross sleeps 25, with all en-suite rooms spread over four floors plus a hot tub, sauna, table tennis and cosy lounge.
-It’s a relaxed, friendly place, run by chalet hosts who’ve racked up over 30 winter seasons working around Europe.
-It’s also good value, with prices ranging from £279–£399 a week per person half-board including transfers.
+Diana-Ross sleeps 25, with all en-suite rooms plus a hot tub, sauna, table tennis and cosy lounge.
+It’s a relaxed, friendly place, run by chalet hosts who’ve racked up over 30 winter seasons.
+It’s also good value, with prices from £299 (€344) per person for a week including airport transfers, or Snomads offer a 40% discount if you get there without flying.

 Loved reading about bansko looking to go in January 2023 as first timers to ski-ing